rydmike/flex_color_scheme/README.md

 > fact that the theme changes animate from current ThemeData and colors in it,
 > to the new ones it changes to.
 This is a built-in feature in ThemeData and
 > its inherited Theme in Flutter SDK.
 You can change the Theme with
-> call-backs or other state management systems too and still get the
+> call-backs or other state management systems too, and still get the
 > nice theme change animation.
 >
 > The `AnimatedBuilder` is a poor name when it is used as